Tantalum73/Audiograph/README.md

 }
 ```

-When the view loses focus, you might want to restore the you accessibility attributes:
+When the view loses focus, you might want to restore the accessibility attributes:
 ```swift
 override func accessibilityElementDidLoseFocus() {
     // Restore usual accessibility attributes.